Multimedia Film & Production

 Assistant Director of Football Creative Video at UGA

 Professor Kent Murray passed away in summer 2014.
 Donations are being accepted for the Kent Murray TV Studio fund to name our new Sanford TV studio after Kent.
 The studio is a new facility he dreamed of and planned for over the past 30 years.
 He designed the current facility, but unfortunately, did not get to teach in it.
-To donate, click here, and designate Foundation Account GS0031.
+Donate by clicking here, and designate Foundation Account GS0031.

 Resources